Lzchyi/TTP3121-Assignment1/README.md

 Tasks

-This assignment is mainly to get the idea about the "ifconfig".
-Then, this program requests to retrieve the local IP address (eth0) only.
-Therefore, after showing the content of ifconfig, the outputs has to be splited out in order to sort out the IP address.
+This assignment is mainly to understand the "ifconfig" command in c program.
+Thus, this program requests to retrieve the local IP address (eth0) only.
+Therefore, after storing (copying) the concept of ifconfig inside, the outputs have been splited out by lines in order to sort out the IP address.
+The final output should be local IP address (eth0) only.

 Work Distribution